samuelgjy/samuelgjy/README.md

 ### Hey there!! 👋
+I'm Samuel, an aspiring professional in Applied Artificial Intelligence, currently advancing my knowledge at SIT.
+My insatiable curiosity and unwavering passion for innovation drive my journey in the captivating realms of Machine Learning and Data Science.
+I'm on a mission to unearth the transformative power these fields hold and how they can reshape our world.
+I'm always open to connect, collaborate, or simply have a chat.
+Feel free to reach out!"

 <!--
 **samuelgjy/samuelgjy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.